psychemedia/ou-robotics-vrep/robotVM/README.md

 - autorun the V-REP simulator on the virtual desktop;
 - autorun the Jupyter notebook server.

+The build files are currently building a version of the VM that seems to be broken.
+Fortunately, there is a working box in an earlier version (`0.0.1`) on Vagrantcloud.

+Working version: `cp Vagrantfile.works Vagrantfile`

 When launched under `vagrant` using the supplied `Vagrantfile`:

 - a shared directory will made available between the host machine and virtual machine that allows notebooks to be shared from the host into the VM;